Joe Scarborough: Personal life

 In 1986, Scarborough married Melanie Hinton.
 The couple had two sons and divorced in 1999.
-While interviewing Robert F. Kennedy Jr. in June 2005, Scarborough expressed concerns about the possibility that one of his sons may have suffered vaccine damage (See Thimerosal controversy).
+While interviewing Robert F. Kennedy Jr. on June 21, 2005, Scarborough expressed concerns about the possibility that one of his sons may have suffered vaccine damage (see Thimerosal controversy).
 Scarborough said, "My son, born in 1991, has a slight form of autism called Asperger's.
-When I was practicing law and also when I was in Congress, parents would constantly come to me and they would bring me videotapes of their children, and they were all around the age of my son or younger.
+When I was practicing law and also when I was in Congress, parents would constantly come to me, and they would bring me videotapes of their children, and they were all around the age of my son or younger.
 So, something happened in 1989."

-In October 2001, Scarborough married his second wife, Susan Waren, a former aide to Florida governor Jeb Bush and also a former congressional committee staffer.
+In October 2001, Scarborough married his second wife, Susan Waren, a former aide to Florida governor Jeb Bush and a former congressional committee staffer.
 Their daughter was born in August 2003; their son was born in May 2008.
 Scarborough and Waren were divorced in January 2013.